ishwarchandsaini007/kubernetes/README.txt

 kubectl logs wordpress-5c466bfbf7-fb2wj

 Note:-
-1. If Wordpress installation page will not show then you need to comment this line in the ingress file.
-#nginx.ingress.kubernetes.io/rewrite-target: "/$2"
-After installing the wordpress uncomment the line from the ingress otherwise phpmyadmin will not work.

-2. Wordpress internal links will only work if the path and the annotations must be same as mentioned.
+1. Wordpress internal links will only work if the path and the annotations must be same as mentioned.

   annotations:
     kubernetes.io/ingress.class: nginx